GABA for HGH – Does GABA Supplement Increase Growth Hormone?

 gaba dosage for hgh

 According to studies, it is optimal to take 3.75 g of GABA per day.
 The effect of the supplement is only felt at a dose above 2g per day.
-The best time to take GABA for HGH after the training and before going to bed.
+The best time to take GABA for HGH is after training and before going to bed.
 The duration of the cycle is 1-2 months, and after that, you can take 2 weeks of rest.

 It is better to take GABA before going to bed so that this workout supplement could show its useful properties as much as possible.
-The effect is already visible at the end of the first week of an intake, and the maximum effect can be achieved after 3 weeks.
+The effect is already visible at the end of the first week of intake, and the maximum effect can be achieved after 3 weeks.

 TIP!
 To suppress the possible effect of serotonin (an intermediate in melatonin synthesis that suppresses GABA), it is recommended to take GABA together with 5-HTP.

 When choosing specific supplements, it is advisable to look for those that contain vitamin B6, since its deficiency impairs the effects of GABA.
-Vitamin B6, according to current research, is a limiting cofactor of neurotransmitter levels such as dopamine, serotonin, γ-aminobutyric acid (GABA), noradrenaline, and melatonin.

 The synthesis of the above neurotransmitters is sensitive to vitamin B6 levels.
 Moderate vitamin B6 deficiency results in inhibition of neuronal GABA activity, various sleep and behavioral disorders, increased risk of cardiovascular dysfunction, and weakened hypothalamic-pituitary control of hormone secretion.
-4

 Small doses of GABA supplementation are useless since only a small fraction penetrates the brain through the blood-brain barrier.